 The importance of competitor analysis in marketing is hard to overestimate.
 Assessing competitors’ strengths and weaknesses helps strengthen your own business.
 So let us go into more detail about how it all works and what competitor information categories are useful in competitor analysis.

-Competitive analysis is the ability to track, understand and take into account the strengths and weaknesses of competitors.
+Competitive analysis is the ability to track, understand and consider competitors’ strengths and weaknesses.
 Competitive analysis helps you detect gaps in your work and determine the actions of competitors.
 As a result, you gain:

-- Understanding of how to improve your business strategy.
+- Understanding how to improve your business strategy.

 - Knowledge of strategies to beat the competition.

 - Find out which traffic channels the competitor is working with.

 - What marketing activities is your competition using?

 - What do competitors’ customers like, and what do they not?

 The competitive analysis provides an opportunity to learn from your own and others’ mistakes.
 This is a huge advantage, which is a shame not to take advantage of.
 To keep up with your competitors, conduct competitive analysis regularly.

 Competitive analysis is based on collecting and analyzing information – this is necessary to understand your position relative to competitors.
 The nature of competitive analysis can be defensive or offensive.
 In this process, you identify possible threats and weaknesses of competitors – based on this data.
 You can then create and act upon more effective marketing strategies.